World TB Day

 World TB Day, held on March 24 each year, is an occasion for people around the world to raise awareness about the devastating health and economic consequences of tuberculosis (TB) and to elicit support for TB control activities.

 Many people think that TB is a disease of the past – an illness that no longer threatens us today.
 One reason for this belief is that the occurrence of TB is declining in the United States.
-However, TB continues to be one of the deadliest diseases globally, surpassing HIV as the leading cause of death from infectious diseases in the world.
+However, TB continues to be one of the deadliest diseases globally, surpassing HIV as the leading cause of death from infectious diseases in the world in 2014.
 Although TB can be cured with proper medical care, it still kills almost 2 million people every year, including more than 500 in the United States.

-In 2014, 25 Minnesota counties reported a total of 147 new TB cases.
-No cases of active TB disease were reported among residents of the remaining 62 (71%) counties.
-The number of new TB cases in Minnesota has decreased 38% since 2007, when 238 cases were reported.
-There likely are many reasons for the recent decline in TB, including the strong efforts of local and state health departments, health care providers and facilities, laboratories, community groups and others to address this disease.
+In 2015, 23 Minnesota counties reported a total of 150 new cases of active TB disease.
+The number of new TB cases in Minnesota has decreased 37% since 2007, when 238 cases were reported.
+There likely are many reasons for the decline in TB, including the strong efforts of local and state health departments, health care providers and facilities, laboratories, community groups and others to address this disease.
 Largely because of these collaborations, Minnesota meets or exceeds most of the national TB control benchmark indicators.
 We must remain dedicated to the collaborative work that is reducing TB rates if we are to avoid the resurgence of TB that occurred in the United States over two decades ago.

 The number of active TB cases is only the tip of the iceberg.
 For every person with active TB, dozens more have latent TB infection (LTBI).
-One-tenth of them will develop active TB unless they receive preventive treatment.
-In addition to treating people with active TB, we must promote screening and treatment of persons at risk for LTBI.
+One-tenth of them will develop active TB unless they receive treatment for LTBI.
+In addition to treating people with active TB, we must promote screening and treatment of persons at greatest risk of developing active disease.
 Treating LTBI protects people against TB before they become sick.

 General information about TB.